KDE/documentation-develop-kde-org/content/hig/media.md

 Source files are located in `HIG/source/qml`.

-If you are new to KDE devlopment, make sure to read [how to become a kde developer](https://community.kde.org/Get_Involved/development) first.
+If you are new to KDE development, make sure to read [how to become a kde developer](https://community.kde.org/Get_Involved/development) first.

 Getting Started